bryan-ojay/stratos-bot/WIKI.md

 Stratos was coded using [node.js](https://nodejs.org), mainly with the [discord.js](https://discord.js.org) module.
 For security reasons, all API keys and access tokens are hidden in this repository.
 The full repository with all included tokens and keys is privated here: https://gitlab.com/bryan-ojay/stratos-bot

-Stratos makes use of several APIs, which are listed below:
+Stratos makes use of multiple APIs, which are listed below:

 ## Discord API